Frequently Asked Questions (FAQs)

 Q. What will be in the apartments when we arrive?

-A.Most of our residences were built within the last four years and the apartments are all fitted and furnished to a very good standard of comfort and convenience and are fully equipped for basic holiday needs.
+A.Most of our residences were built within the last few years and the apartments are all fitted and furnished to a very good standard of comfort and convenience and are fully equipped for basic holiday needs.
 However, we do recommend that you take some basics with you such as tea towels, salt & pepper, coffee, tea bags and toilet roll.
 You will be able to buy all these things in resort but the local supermarkets are more expensive than those in the valley so it’s a good idea to stop on the way.

 Q. Do all apartments have comfy sofas?